 Unplanned readmissions are the most useful key metric when evaluating the quality of care of a hospital, as it highlights the practitioners’ diagnosis or treatment error.
 Unplanned readmissions are those that occur within 30 days of discharge from the last hospital visit, and are more closely correlated to health care administration.
 Consequently, decreasing unplanned readmissions are a direct measure of the improvement of patients’ health as well as being of great financial relief to health care centers.
 Therefore, the primary focus of this data analysis is to generate a predictive model that can forecast the agents that may be responsible for unplanned hospital readmissions.

 The data set employed in this analysis is the Diabetes 130-US hospitals for years 1999-2008 data set from the UCI Machine Learning Repository web site, which represents 10 years of clinical care at 130 US hospitals and integrated delivery networks.
-It includes over 50 features representing patient and hospital outcomes.
-The data contain such attributes as patient number, race, gender, age, admission type, time in hospital, medical specialty of the admitting physician, number of lab test performed, HbA1c test results, diagnosis, number of medications, diabetic medications, number of outpatient, inpatient, and emergency visits in the year before the hospitalization.
+It includes 101766 entries and 50 features representing patient and hospital outcomes.
+The data contain such attributes as patient number, race, gender, age, admission type, time in hospital, medical specialty of the admitting physician, number of lab tests performed, glycated hemoglobin (HbA1c) test results, diagnosis, number of medications, diabetic medications, number of outpatient, inpatient, and emergency visits in the year before the hospitalization.

 To get a better feel for the data set, a few exploratory data analysis plots are displayed below.
-The first three plots highlight the percentage of null values in the data set, the feature composition for the medical specialty of the admitting primary physician and the percent breakdown for payer codes.
+The three plots in Figure 1 highlight the percentage of null values in the data set, the percent breakdown for the medical specialty of the admitting primary physician and the percent breakdown for payer codes.
 As a consequence of the high prevalence of null values in the

-payer_code features, these features are dropped from further analysis.
+payer_code features, these are dropped from further analysis.

-As shown below, the analysis exposes a higher percentage predominance of elder patients above the age of 40.
-Moreover, the middle plot shows the majority of patients of Caucasian origins, while the last plot displays a slightly greater presence of female patients than male patients.
+As shown below (Figure 2, left), the analysis exposes a higher percentage predominance of elder patients above the age of 40.
+Moreover, the middle plot shows the majority of patients of Caucasian origins, while the last plot displays a slightly greater presence of female over male patients.

-HbA1c measurement in the primary diagnosis, so both the
+HbA1c, measurement in the primary diagnosis (Figure 3, left), so both the

 HbA1c measurement and the primary diagnosis features are retained in the data analysis, even though the

-A correlation plot with the numerical features and the readmission cases is plotted in the figure below.
+A correlation plot with the numerical features is plotted in Figure 4.
 Without much surprise, one can notice that

 num_medications is moderately correlated with

 num_of_procedures.
-However, no substantive correlation with readmitted cases can be evinced from the plot.
+However, no other correlation can be evinced from the plot.

 A summary of the data preparation and feature engineering that are performed in the analysis are compiled in the bullet list below: